jfladas/had/README.md

 ### Android

 To play the game on an Android device we recommend you download the respective build.
-Execute the file `HaD.apk` to install and open the application.
+Execute the file `had.apk` to install and open the application.
 Hearts across Dimensions will then be available as an app on your device.

 ### Windows

-To play the game on a Windows device you can download the respective build and execute the file `HaD (Demo).exe`.
+To play the game on a Windows device you can download the respective build and execute the file `HaD (Alpha).exe`.